ndawe/markov/README.md

 I selected the activity assigned the highest confidence for each event before histogramming all state transitions within 5 minute intervals.
 Multiple candidate activities often have confidence values that are very close.
-For example, I see that Google easily confuses riding a bike with being in a vehicle (must be my smooth pedal stroke ;)).
+For example, I see that riding a bike is easily confused with being in a vehicle (must be my smooth pedal stroke ;)).

 ![](demo.png)